xeals/signal-back/README.md

 # Usage

 ```
-Usage: signal-back [OPTION...]
+Usage: signal-back COMMAND [OPTION...]
 BACKUPFILE

+  --help, -h                show help
+  --log FILE, -l FILE       write logging output to FILE
   --password PASS, -p PASS  use PASS as password for backup file
   --pwdfile FILE, -P FILE   read password from FILE
-  --format FORMAT, -f FORMAT  output the backup as FORMAT
-  --output FILE, -o FILE      write decrypted format to FILE
-  --attachments, -a           extract attachments from the backup
-  --help, -h                  show help
   --version, -v             print the version

+Commands:
+  format   Read and format the backup file
+  analyse  Information about the backup file
+  extract  Retrieve attachments from the backup
+  help     Shows a list of commands or help for one command
 ```

-The current interface is by no means complete and I intend to expand on it with stuff like:
+The current interface is by no means complete and I intend to expand on it.

-- output directory (for extraction)

 Currently only an XML output format is (partially) available.
 This attempts to be compatible with the [SMS Backup & Restore](https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore) app that is commonly used to back up the system SMS database.
 However, it is yet untested.